Privacy Policy

 Speaker attribution in this context is diarization (for example "Speaker 1" / "Speaker 2") within a session.
 By default, TopoTopic does not store voice reference data or identify speakers across sessions.

-Voice assistant interactions may also search your workspace or draft next actions.
+Voice assistant and call workflows may also search your workspace, translate active call audio, persist call transcript artifacts, or draft next actions.
 If an assistant flow prepares a Google Calendar event, the event remains pending until you approve it in Inbox.

 If you opt in to Voice Recognition(Settings > Privacy), a short audio reference clip (2-10 seconds) is stored to help automatically identify you as a speaker in future sessions within your workspace.
-This clip is sent only to OpenAI during transcription processing (covered by our data processing agreement) and is never shared with other services.
-You can revoke consent and delete all stored voice data at any time from Settings > Privacy.
+This clip is used only for the requested speaker matching workflow and may be sent to OpenAI during transcription processing under our provider configuration.
+You can revoke consent from Settings > Privacy; revocation deactivates the profile and starts deletion of active reference-clip storage, subject to backup, log, and legal-retention limits described in this policy.

 Voice recording depends on recording/transcription feature requirements for in-session speaker labeling and audio retention.
 If your recordings include other individuals, you are responsible for obtaining their consent where required by law.